jsgram-framework/route/README.md

 The Radix Tree based on [find-my-way](https://github.com/delvedor/find-my-way).

-Radix Tree is the standard router for matching dynamic routes.
+Radix Tree is the standard router for matching dynamic routes because it is faster in most cases.

+Saving the static routes in a hashmap and dynamic in the radix tree is the fastest for matching http requests.

 ````javascript